zhaih/timetable-preview/README.md

 # timetable-preview
-preview the unimebl course timetable
+preview the unimelb course timetable

 a simple webpage to visualize the timetable given by unimelb handbook